rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "Apollo Server Alternatives for Node.js" "apollo-client-alternatives" %}}

-When it comes to {{% a_blank "Apollo Server" "https://github.com/apollographql/apollo-server" %}} for Node.js with Express, Koa, Hapi or something else, there are several alternatives you can checkout.
+When it comes to {{% a_blank "Apollo Server" "https://github.com/apollographql/apollo-server" %}} for Node.js with Express, Koa, Hapi or something else, there are several alternatives you can check out.
 Obviously these come with their own advantages and disadvantages whereas these things are not covered here.

 * {{% a_blank "express-graphql" "https://github.com/graphql/express-graphql" %}}: The library provides a lower-level API to connect GraphQL layers to Express middleware.
 It takes the pure GraphQL.js reference implementation for defining GraphQL schemas, where Apollo Server simplifies it for developers.